Ayush-jk/Lunar-spectra/README.md

 # Spectral Classification of Chandrayaan-2 IIRS Data

 ## Project Overview

-This project addresses the spectral classification of Chandrayaan-2 Imaging Infrared Spectrometer (IIRS) data using AI/ML techniques to enhance our understanding of the Moon's geological diversity.
-Developed for the ISRO Bharatiya Antariksh Hackathon 2024, our solution combines advanced data processing, machine learning, and visualization to analyze lunar spectral data.
+This project focuses on the spectral classification of Chandrayaan-2 Imaging Infrared Spectrometer (IIRS) data using machine learning techniques to enhance our understanding of the Moon's geological diversity.
+The solution combines advanced data processing, dimensionality reduction, clustering, deep learning, and visualization to analyze and classify lunar hyperspectral data.

 ## Key Features
+- Processing and visualization of complex hyperspectral data
+- Dimensionality reduction using Principal Component Analysis
+- Unsupervised clustering to identify distinct spectral classes
+- CNN-based classification of lunar surface materials
-- Holistic integration of spectral analysis with spatial visualization
+- Visualization of spectral signatures and geological interpretation
-- Accurate geolocation for precise mapping of lunar features
+- Mapping of classified results to lunar coordinates
-- User-friendly GUI for data exploration and analysis
-- Comprehensive toolset utilizing QGIS, MATLAB, Python, and Orfeo Toolbox

 ## Technical Approach

+### Data Processing
-1. **Data Processing:** Acquisition and preparation of IIRS data from ISSDC
+- Loading and verification of IIRS hyperspectral data (.qub format)
-2. **Spatial Analysis:** Overlay of IIRS data on lunar basemap using MATLAB
+- Extraction of metadata from header files (.hdr format)
+- Normalization and reshaping of high-dimensional spectral data

+### Dimensionality Reduction
+- Application of PCA to reduce 256 spectral bands to 10 principal components
+- Preservation of ~96% of original data variance in the reduced space

+### Machine Learning Pipeline
+- Unsupervised K-means clustering to identify 5 distinct spectral classes
+- Development of a CNN model with the following architecture:
+  - Multiple convolutional layers (32 and 64 filters)
+  - Max pooling layers
+  - Dense layers for classification
+- Training and validation with ~98-99% accuracy

+### Visualization and Analysis
+- Plotting of reflectance spectra at user-selected coordinates
+- Display of lunar surface at various wavelength bands
+- Generation of classified lunar surface maps
-3. **Spectral Analysis:** Extraction and plotting of spectral profiles
+- Extraction and interpretation of spectral signatures for each class
-4. **Machine Learning:** Application of CNNs for spectral classification
-5. **Visualization:** Integration of results using MATLAB, Python, and QGIS
+- Geographical mapping of spectral classes

 ## Technologies Used

-- Python (NumPy, Pandas, SciPy, scikit-learn, PyQt)
-- MATLAB (Image Processing Toolbox, Statistics and Machine Learning Toolbox)
+- Python for all data processing and analysis
+- Google Colab as the development environment
+- Libraries:
+  - `spectral` for hyperspectral data processing
+  - NumPy, Pandas for data manipulation
-- QGIS for geospatial visualization
+  - Matplotlib for visualization
+  - scikit-learn for PCA and K-means clustering
-- TensorFlow/Keras for deep learning models
+  - TensorFlow/Keras for CNN implementation

+## Results and Interpretation
+The project successfully classified the lunar surface into five distinct classes:
+1. **Mare Basalt**: Dark volcanic plains rich in iron and magnesium
+2. **Highland Anorthosite**: Bright, ancient crustal material rich in calcium-plagioclase
+3. **Impact Melt**: Material melted and re-solidified during meteor impacts
+4. **Pyroclastic Deposit**: Volcanic ash and glass from explosive eruptions
+5. **Mixed Terrain**: Areas with heterogeneous composition

 ## Impact and Applications
 - Provides insights into lunar geological features and mineral composition
-- Demonstrates the effectiveness of ML in processing hyperspectral data
+- Demonstrates the effectiveness of machine learning in processing hyperspectral data

-For more details on the Bharatiya Antariksh Hackathon 2024, visit (https://isro.hack2skill.com/2024/).
+- Creates a reusable pipeline for planetary remote sensing data analysis
+- Supports future lunar exploration missions through improved understanding of surface composition